Sakeel-Ahamed/Two-Wheel-Self-Balancing-robot/README.md

 The system includes two ESP32 modules: one for core control logic (motor actuation, PID balancing, BLE interface) and another for LiDAR processing and obstacle detection.
 The robot supports both manual Bluetooth-based control and autonomous path-following toward given coordinates.

+## Acknowledgements

+This project was developed with assistance from artificial intelligence tools, including OpenAI's ChatGPT for code suggestions, debugging support, and documentation refinement.

 ## User Installation Instructions

 ### Prerequisites